 Business Unit Goals and Achievement for Cash Bonus.
-As noted above, of the five named executive officers, Mr. Horey and Mr. Breslin received cash bonuses based in part upon the achievement of their respective business units.
+As noted above, of the five named executive officers, Mr. Horey and Mr. McLaughlin received cash bonuses based in part upon the achievement of their respective business units.

 In Mr. Horey's case, the Business Unit component was based on the achievements of the Property Operations group, as Mr. Horey is the senior executive officer with direct oversight for that group.
-Six metrics were established for the Property Operations group: (i) controllable NOI for Same Store communities relative to budget, with target performance set at meeting the pre-established budget of approximately \$477 million, (ii) Same Store NOI growth relative to a peer group consisting of AIMCO, BRE Properties, Inc., Camden Property Trust, Inc., Equity Residential Property Trust, Inc., Post Properties, Inc. and United Dominion Realty Trust, Inc., (iii) controllable NOI for other stabilized and Fund communities versus budget, with target performance set at meeting the pre-established budget of approximately \$96 million, (iv) lease-up and redevelopment controllable NOI versus budget, with meeting budget of approximately \$90 million set as target performance, (v) controllable expenses for Same Store Sales versus budget, with meeting budget of approximately \$118 million set as target performance, and (vi) customer service, based on surveys conducted at various times during residents' tenure, with target defined as achieving an absolute score that averages 80% of the maximum score possible.
-For 2009, the overall achievement for the Property Operations group was determined to be approximately 74% of target.
+Seven metrics were established for the Property Operations group: (i) controllable NOI for Same Store Sales communities relative to budget, with target performance set at meeting the pre-established budget of approximately \$492 million, (ii) Same Store Sales NOI growth relative to a peer group consisting of AIMCO, BRE Properties, Inc, Camden Property Trust, Inc., Equity Residential Property Trust, Inc., Post Properties, Inc. and United Dominion Realty Trust, Inc., (iii) controllable NOI for other stabilized and Fund communities versus budget, with target performance set at meeting the pre-established budget of approximately \$56 million set as target performance, (v) controllable expenses for Same Store Sales versus budget, with meeting budget of approximately \$56 million set as target performance, (v) controllable expenses for Same Store Sales versus budget, with meeting budget of approximately \$151 million set as target performance, (vi) Same Store Sales revenue growth relative to a multifamily average as published by third party research, and (vii) customer service, based on surveys conducted at various times during residents' tenure, with target defined as achieving two out of three move-in, renewal, and move-out surveys goals.
+For 2010, the overall achievement for the Property Operations group was determined to be 120.5% of target.